Personal cheat on Docker Basics

 The EXPOSE instruction does not actually publish the port.
 It functions as a

-who runs the container, about which ports are intended to be published
+who runs the container, about which ports are intended to be published.
+To

 actually publish the port when running the container, use the -p flag on